blawar/goldbricks/README.md

 The NSP is a forwarder since **0.6**, what means that, instead of having Goldleaf's source inside the NSP, it simply loads the NRO from the SD card, meaning that only the NRO should be updated instead of having to reinstall the NSP.

-Goldleaf's forwarding code tries to locate Goldleaf (`Goldleaf.nro`) in `sd:/switch/` and `sd:/switch/Goldleaf/`.
+Goldleaf's forwarding code tries to locate Goldleaf (`GoldBricks.nro`) in `sd:/switch/` and `sd:/switch/Goldleaf/`.
 If it isn't found, an error message will be displayed.

 ## Settings